Cyber Monday sets sales record as shoppers splurge on toys, electronics- report

 "Online shopping still makes up only about 15% of all retail sales.
 So it is not necessarily a great indicator of the health of the economy overall," said Dan North, senior economist at global trade credit insurer Allianz Trade North America.

-nL4N32O2B3 Black Friday online sales to hit record despite high inflation -Adobe Analytics
+Black Friday online sales to hit record despite high inflation -Adobe AnalyticsnL4N32L2T2

-nL1N32C22F Cyber Monday sales over the years Cyber Monday sales over the years
+Cyber Monday sales over the years Cyber Monday sales over the yearshttps://tmsnrt.rs/3OKECwL

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.